aroldan/howlongshouldileavemybeeroutside/markdown/about.md

 It's probably highly inaccurate and was calibrated with a High Life I left outside once and measured with a Thermapen.

+### What else?

+If you think this is cool, you'll probably really like [Onthebar](http://www.onthebar.com/).
+Find out when your favorite bartenders are working on your iPhone - and I bet they even have beer cold for you already.

 ### Thanks!

 Artwork by [Maureen Hautaniemi](http://about.me/maureenh).